-Ball Load is not usually a critical issue with small trailers unless the tow vehicle has a low Ball Load specification, as is the case with many small cars and some European vehicles.
-However heavy trailers such as horse floats and caravans often impose quite high Ball Loads on the tow vehicle.
+It's not usually a critical issue with small trailers unless the tow vehicle has a low Ball Load specification, as is the case with many small cars and some European vehicles.
+However, heavy trailers such as horse floats and caravans often impose quite high Ball Loads on the tow vehicle.

 Ball Load is a function of the trailer’s axle position and the manner in which the trailer is loaded.

 - It can be measured at a weighbridge by disconnecting the fully laden trailer from the tow vehicle and resting only the trailer’s draw bar (via the jockey wheel) on the scales, or with special ball mass scales.

 - Ball Load is often around 10% of the trailers ATM however this should not be relied on for every trailer.
 Where no reliable information is available, the fully laden trailer must be weighed to determine this specification.